Ommatoiulus moreleti: Human interactions

-Masses of O. moreleti on railway lines during their activity periods are reported as causing slippage of locomotives in South Australia, Victoria and Western Australia, causing train cancellations due to the disturbance of signalling equipment.
+Masses of O. moreleti on railway lines during their activity periods are reported as causing slippage of locomotives in South Australia, Victoria and Western Australia, and train cancellations due to the disturbance of signalling equipment.
 Crushed millipedes may have caused a 2013 minor train crash in Clarkson, Western Australia.
 Millipedes on the tracks appear to have affected the train's deceleration.

 In Adelaide, suburban trains are fitted with brushes before the front wheels to clear the line of millipedes.